glogowski-wojciech/progressive-reptile-experiments/reptile_reproduction/README.md

 classification, then you would show it 25 examples (5 per class) and ask it to classify a 26th example.*

 ~ source: "On First-Order Meta-Learning Algorithms", Nichol et al., https://arxiv.org/abs/1803.02999

+# Progressive what (net)?

+To quickly get it, check network scheme on page 2 from https://arxiv.org/abs/1606.04671

 # On experiments